 The islands of Ireland are dotted all around the coast, each with their own unique appeal, their own difficulty of access and their own history and traditions.
-It’s these islands that we’re going to take a look at.
+It’s these islands that we’re going to take a look at in this guide to Ireland Islands To Visit.

 The Aran Islands are three of the most famous islands of Ireland.
 They are comprised of three islands which lie at the entrance to Galway Bay.
 They can be visited as part of our Connemara hiking tours!